Configuring multicast forwarding

-multicast-forward is enabled, the FortiGate forwards any multicast IP packets in which the TTL is 2 or higher to all interfaces and VLAN interfaces except the receiving interface.
-The TTL in the IP header is reduced by 1.
+multicast-forward is enabled, the FortiGate forwards any multicast IP packets in which the TTL is 2 or higher to all interfaces and VLAN interfaces, except the receiving interface.
+The TTL in the IP header will be reduced by 1.
 Even though the multicast packets are forwarded to all interfaces, you must add multicast policies to allow multicast packets through the FortiGate.

-multicast-ttl-notchange option so that FortiGate doesn't increase the TTL value for forwarded multicast packets.
+multicast-ttl-notchange option so that the FortiGate does not increase the TTL value for forwarded multicast packets.
 Use this option only if packets are expiring before reaching the multicast router.

 config system settings set multicast-ttl-notchange enable end